Tech Bros Bought Sex Trafficking Victims Using Amazon and Microsoft Work Emails - Slashdot

 Actually I remember hearing a lot about it in the 90s.
 Here in Israel there were several news stories about sex trafficking in girls from what used to be the soviet union.
 Supposedly police busted several of the pimps to make it stop.

-Trafficking now interchangeable with prostitution (Score:4, Interesting)
+Trafficking now interchangeable with prostitution (Score:5, Interesting)

 All of these anti-trafficking organizations use Superbowl TV commercials of women and/or child being sold as slaves (which is extremely rare) but if you read what their true goal is, they want to stop all prostitution.
 They even consider 100% voluntary prostitution as trafficking.
 Amnesty International has the right solution which is to legalize prostitution so that women aren't forced into the underground where they are victimized by their Pimps and by the Police.